what to wear

 If you need to, go shopping!
 You’ve already made an investment on a photo session.
 If you need a few items or accessories, consider spending a few more so you look your best!

-Send me your snaps of your wardrobe
+send me your snaps

 This makes a huge difference!
 Sometimes what you think looks great together (and it probably does!) may not look as great on camera.
 When clients take me up on this offer, it really makes a difference in the final result.
 Text or email me snaps of your clothing thoughts (you can just lay them out on the bed or floor, or wear them, whichever you prefer), and I'll be happy to give you some feedback!
 If you have a last minute thought and can't decide, bring your options along and I'll help you decide.
 I love styling my clients for the camera, and this is part of the package when you purchase a photo session with me!